 Yes.
 You can freeze it in an airtight container for up to 2-3 months.
 Thaw the dip overnight in the fridge, stir well (adding a splash of olive oil if needed).

-For a full mezze spread, serve this muhammara alongside Marinated Artichokes, Roasted Chickpeas, and Marinated Olives.
+For a full mezze spread, serve this muhammara alongside Roasted Chickpeas, and Marinated Olives.
 Together, these small plates create a colorful Mediterranean platter filled with texture and flavor.
 It's a simple, elegant way to turn a few everyday ingredients into an impressive spread for sharing.

 Other Delicious Mediterranean Dips